fluxcd/kustomize-controller/docs/spec/v1beta1/kustomization.md

 	// +optional
 	HealthChecks []CrossNamespaceObjectReference `json:"healthChecks,omitempty"`

-	// The Kubernetes service account used for applying the kustomization.
+	// The name of the Kubernetes service account to impersonate
+	// when reconciling this Kustomization.
 	// +optional
-	ServiceAccount *ServiceAccount `json:"serviceAccount,omitempty"`
+	ServiceAccountName string `json:"serviceAccountName,omitempty"`

 	// Reference of the source where the kustomization file is.
 	// +required